-Acute kidney failure is the rapid loss your kidneys' ability to remove waste and help balance fluids and electrolytes in your body.
-In this case, rapid means less than 2 days.
+Acute kidney failure is the rapid (less than 2 days) loss of your kidneys' ability to remove waste and help balance fluids and electrolytes in your body.

 There are many possible causes of kidney damage.
 They include: